Vocal cord disorders

 Additional tests, such as a computed tomography (CT) scan or MRI, may be required in some cases.

-- Vocal cord nodules – If you don't do anything to change your vocal cord abuse, nodules can last a lifetime.
+- Vocal cord nodules: If you don't do anything to change your vocal overuse, nodules can last a lifetime.
 They can even come back after they are surgically removed.
-With proper voice training with a certified therapist, nodules can disappear within six to 12 weeks.
+With proper voice training with a certified voice therapist, nodules can often disappear within six to 12 weeks.

-- Vocal cord polyps – With rest, some vocal cord polyps will go away on their own within a few weeks.
-Most, however, have to be removed surgically.
+- Vocal cord polyps: With rest, some vocal cord polyps often go away on their own within a few weeks.
+Some, however, have to be removed surgically.

-- Laryngitis – Laryngitis caused by a viral infection usually goes away within one to three weeks.
-Laryngitis from vocal abuse usually goes away on its own in a few days with voice rest.
+- Laryngitis: Laryngitis caused by a viral infection usually goes away within one to three weeks.
+Laryngitis from vocal overuse usually goes away on its own in a few days with voice rest.

-- Vocal cord paresis or paralysis – In some cases, the voice returns on its own within a year.
+- Vocal cord paresis or paralysis: In some cases, the voice returns on its own within a year.
 If not, the condition is likely to be permanent.
-Surgery may be done to try to improve speech.
+Surgery may be an option to try to improve speech.

-To help prevent disorders caused by vocal abuse (including laryngitis, vocal cord nodes and polyps, and contact ulcers), you need to learn how to talk without straining your vocal cords.
+To help prevent disorders caused by vocal overuse (including laryngitis, vocal cord nodes, and polyps, and contact ulcers), you need to learn how to talk without straining your vocal cords.
 A voice therapist can teach you how to do this.
 Look for a licensed and certified speech-language pathologist who specializes in voice.

 To prevent disorders related to acid reflux (including contact ulcers and laryngitis), see your doctor to treat the reflux.
 Medications can help to control stomach acid.
 Lifestyle changes also help some people.
 Changes include:

-To help prevent vocal cord disorders caused by irritation (including laryngitis and vocal cord polyps), avoid smoking, drinking or inhaling chemical irritants.
-To help prevent vocal cord cancer, quit smoking and limit your consumption of alcoholic beverages.
+To help prevent vocal cord disorders caused by irritation (including laryngitis and vocal cord polyps), avoid smoking, drinking, or inhaling chemical irritants.
+Smoking and excess alcohol use are risk factors for vocal cord cancers.
+Prevention of these cancers requires stopping smoking and limiting alcohol consumption.

 If you use an inhaled corticosteroid medicine to treat asthma or other lung disease, you may be able to prevent vocal cord muscle weakness.
 Use a spacer device that catches large medicine droplets too heavy to be carried deep into your lung airways.
 These large droplets can otherwise settle in your throat and trachea, where they can cause side effects.